5 Easy-to-Make Christmas Ornaments

 Cut several inches of colored craft wire and loop it into the drilled hole.
 Shape one end into a second loop and wrap the other end around it at the base.
 If you wish, tie a ribbon around the base to hide the end of the wire wrap.

-Victorian Image Transfer Ornaments
+Simple Christmas Decorations: Victorian Image Transfer Ornaments

 Evoke a 19th-century feel with a homemade ornament using image transfer paper, muslin, lace, and a miniature embroidery hoop.
 This vision of Christmas past looks lovely hanging among your blinking lights.
+Make sure you know these Christmas ornament storage tips when it comes time to tear down.

 Don’t Forget Lace